jjcollinge/service-fabric-deployment/README.md

  -Organization $apimOrg `
  -AdminEmail $apimAdminEmail
 ```
 Note, this should attach to your cluster's virtual network.
-If it doesn't manual connect it to the APIM subnet on the 'VNet' virtual network.
+If it doesn't, manual connect it to the APIM subnet on the 'VNet' virtual network.

 10. If you plan to deploy Windows Container service to Service Fabric you'll probably want a private Azure Container Registry.
 Edit the template parameters file: `templates\continer-registry\azuredeploy.parameters.json`.